Bisonai/orakl/node/README.md

 ### Optional Setups

-Following are optional setups which helps the application run more smoothly."
+Following are optional setups which helps the application run more smoothly.

 1. Proxies